FC-EDF-RE/Analyse-PVs/README.md

 # Analyse-PVs
-Tool for extracting manageable data from CSE PVs
+Tool for analyzing and extracting manageable data from CSE PVs